The Short-Term Predictability of Returns in Order Book Markets: a Deep Learning Perspective: The space of models under consideration

 The order flow input enters the CNN module in Figure \ref{fig:CNN_module} at the second convolutional layer.
 The rest of the architecture is exactly the same as deepLOB, as detailed in Table \ref{table:deepLOBdeepOF}.
 We note that the first convolutions applied to the order flow input, i.e.\ the second convolutional layer in Figure \ref{fig:CNN_module}, aggregate information across bid and ask order flows, essentially computing a weighted order flow imbalance.

 \begin{remark} The original deepOF specification in \citet{deepOF} was structured as a (multi-horizon) regression task.
-In their setting the last layer of the deep neural network maps each prediction to $\mathbb{R}$ instead of $[0,1]^3$.
-Moreover, it is important to note that the way multi-horizon predictions were obtained in the original work is different from the encoder-decoder structure we will be using for our multi-horizon models.
-Another slight difference with the experiments in \citet{deepOF} is in the standardization procedure, instead of standardizing each feature by its training mean and standard deviation, we will be using a rolling window approach. \end{remark}
+In their setting, the last layer of the deep neural network maps each prediction to $\mathbb{R}$ instead of $\mathcal{P}(\{\downarrow, =, \uparrow \})$.
+Moreover, as discussed in Section \ref{sec:multihorizon_models}, the way multi-horizon predictions are produced in the original work does not rely on the encoder-decoder structure we use for our multi-horizon models.
+Another slight difference with the experiments in \citet{deepOF} is in the standardization procedure: instead of standardizing each feature by its training mean and standard deviation, we use a rolling window approach. \end{remark}